 CHED 1003 Foundations of Early Childhood Education - (F, S).
 An introduction to the field of early care and education of the child, with a focus on birth through age eight.
-Includes career opportunities, theoretical and historical perspectives, early care and educational settings, developmentally appropriate practices and programs, ethical and professional responsibilities, community and family relationships, and current issues
+Includes career opportunities, theoretical and historical perspectives, early care and educational settings, developmentally appropriate practices and programs, ethical and professional responsibilities, community and family relationships, and current issues.

-CHED 1004 Child Guidance - (F).
+CHED 1013 Child Guidance - (F).
 This course provides an exploration of guidance strategies for promoting pro-social behaviors with individual and groups of children.
 The emphasis is on self-esteem, problem-solving, positive guidance principles and techniques, and cultural influences.
-Students spend 20 hours in an early childhood environment; this environment must meet quality standards (Quality-Approved, ABC, public Pre-K, or NAEYC-accredited).

-CHED 1024 Infant and Toddler
+CHED 1023 Infant and Toddler Development (S).

-Development/Lab (S).
 Focus will be on developmentally appropriate infant and toddler programs (birth to age 3) including quality care-giving routines, appropriate environments, materials and activities, and teaching/guidance techniques.
-Students spend 20 hours in an infant/toddler environment observing, learning, and practicing techniques with infants and toddlers; this environment must meet quality standards (Quality-Approved, ABC, or NAEYC-accredited).